-The externally restricted fund (note 6) accounts for the receipt and expenditure of resources externally restricted by donors to be spent on cancer research.
+The externally restricted funds (Note 6) account for the receipt and expenditure of resources externally restricted by donors to be spent on cancer research.

 The unrestricted fund, accounts for the Organization's unrestricted revenue and expenditures for research, programs and advocacy, fundraising and administration activities.